Jamil-NE20/Team-Project--Circus-Restaurant/README.md

 •	A About Us section
 •	A footer section with the Contact details, Opening hours, Circus Show timings, location map.

-Requirements
+Requirements:

 •	A phone, tablet or PC
 •	Internet connectivity
 •	A browser of your choice.

-Technologies / Tools used
+Technologies / Tools used:

 •	HTML and CSS
 •	Bootstrap
 •	JavaScript
 •	jQuery

-Future Work
+Future Work:

 Back-end development:
 •	Create cookies files that remember the user in case the user switch between different pages.
 •	Finish the checking out process of the food with the payment methods.
 •	Make sure the booking is within the available tables in the restaurant to avoid overbooking.

-Known Bugs
+Known Bugs:

 •	There are no known bugs.

-License
+License:

 •	No License